Reaching mutual agreements outside of the court system

 How Mediation works

-The parties, with or without attorneys, meet with the mediator to identify issues, complete the exchange of information if necessary, and use non-coercive problem-solving techniques to come to a mutually acceptable agreement.
+The mediator meets with you and your spouse to identify issues, e exchange information, and use problem-solving techniques to come to a mutually acceptable agreement.

 Family-centered conflicts that can be resolved through mediation include: